APogue/APogue.github.io/projects/codebook.md

 - **`actor_positioning`, `target_positioning`**
   How students frame the incident’s meaning, goals, or implications; captures strategic narrative rather than emotional tone
   → `rights-based`, `oversight_failure`, `policy_violation_defense`, `financial_fairness`, `combination`, `none`, `n/a`
-  - `rights-based` → Frames the incident as defending students’ legally or morally protected rights and freedoms
+  - `rights-based` → Frames the incident around students’ legally or morally protected rights and freedoms, including any claim of being denied fair treatment, representation, or inclusion under civil rights principles
   e.g., “University overreach is chilling protected speech,” “We were subject to a heckler’s veto," "This organization discriminates"
   - `oversight_failure` → Frames the incident as resulting from administrative indifference, selective enforcement, or unjust policing
   e.g., “The university failed to intervene,” “Police escalated without cause,” "The office failed to respond to reports"